Joachim Fest: Career in writing

 Fest then embarked on his biography of Adolf Hitler, published in 1973.
 The first major biography of Hitler since that of Alan Bullock in 1952 and the first by a German writer, it appeared at a time when the younger generation of Germans was confronting the legacy of the Nazi period.
-It sparked controversy among German historians, because Fest, a political conservative, rejected the view, then dominant, that the causes of Hitler's rise to power had been largely economic.
+It sparked controversy among German historians, because Fest, a political conservative, rejected the then dominant view that the causes of Hitler's rise to power had been largely economic.
 He instead believed that the Third Reich's rise to power was the result of millions of Germans turning a blind eye to Hitler or actively supporting him.

-Fest explained Hitler's success in terms of what he called the "great fear" that had overcome the German middle classes, as a result not only of Bolshevism and First World War dislocation but also more broadly in response to rapid modernisation, which had led to a romantic longing for a lost past.
+Fest explained Hitler's success in terms of what he called the "great fear" that had overcome the German middle classes, as a result not only of Bolshevism and First World War dislocation but also more broadly in response to rapid modernization, which had led to a romantic longing for a lost past.
 That led to resentment of other groups, especially Jews, which were seen as agents of modernity.
 It also made many Germans susceptible to a figure such as Hitler who could articulate their mood.
 "He was never only their leader, he was always their voice... the people, as if electrified, recognised themselves in him".

 In 1977, Fest directed a documentary entitled Hitler: A Career.
 Fest's film, which aimed to explain why ordinary people in Germany loved Hitler, created some controversy among some critics such as the American historian Deborah Lipstadt, who wrote that by featuring extensive clips of Hitler from propaganda films and totally ignoring the Holocaust, Fest had engaged in the glorification of a murderer.